makerdao/petrometer/README.md

 data between invocations and only downloads new transactions when run again.
 Thanks to `appdirs` (<https://pypi.python.org/pypi/appdirs>), standard OS locations are used for storing cached data.

-You do need an etherscan.io API key in order to use this tool, it needs to be passed as the `--etherscan-api-key` parameter.
+You do need an etherscan.io API key (<https://etherscan.io/apis>) in order to use this tool, it needs to be passed as the `--etherscan-api-key` parameter.
+You need to create an etherscan.io account (<https://etherscan.io/register>) in order to be able to generate an API key.

 <https://chat.makerdao.com/channel/keeper>